aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 7. Read the **Import Overview** and choose **Next**.
 8. From **Specify template**, choose **Upload a template file**.
 Upload your updated `resource-import-challenge.yaml` template, and choose **Next**.
 9. For the [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), specify the instance's **Physical ID**, that you noted earlier as part of this challenge.
-10. For parameters, select **t2.micro** for the instance type.
-Here you are matching the actual configuration on the instance which is **t2.micro instance type**.
+10. Select `t2.micro` for the instance type parameter: here you are matching the actual instance type configuration setting, that is `t2.micro`.
 11. Choose **Import Resources** in the next page.

 {{% /expand %}}